DanielSchwager/GENCG.H2101_2/readmeday2.md

 ## Concept

-My idea was to create a grid and then reuse a class from Beautiful Math, with which you can easily create polygons
+My idea was to create a grid and then reuse a class from Beautiful Math, with which you can easily create polygons.

 ![Konzept Image](Dokumentation/Tag 2/Skizze.png)